 Opiates are a substance directly derived from the opium poppy plant.
 When someone uses opiates to get high, they will experience euphoria, a sense of strength and being “all right”, they won’t experience physical pain, or psychological distress like anxiety and depression.

 Opiate dependence occurs when the body has become accustomed to the presence of the opiates.
 As a result of the dependence, withdrawal symptoms will begin shortly after the user has stopped taking the drug.
 These uncomfortable and sometimes painful symptoms cause the user to get high again to avoid the experience.
 Opiate users find it very difficult, if not impossible to complete the process on their own, and they shouldn’t.
-They should be supervised in a medical facility, like ours in Nashville, ensuring all of their medical and psychological needs are being met.
+They should be supervised in a medical facility ensuring all of their medical and psychological needs are being met.

 Opiate Withdrawal Symptoms

 Withdrawal symptoms will be unique to each patient.
 They will vary in severity and intensity depending on the using patterns of the addict.
 How long the person used, how much they used, and how often will all influence the severity of the withdrawal.
 Patients will experience both physical and emotional symptoms.
-To make the detoxification process as comfortable and safe as possible, it is important to contact an opiate detox center in Nashville Tennessee.
+To make the detoxification process as comfortable and safe as possible, it is important to contact an opiate detox center.